DreamChaser Naomi Tapia

 7. What do you think is the most important life skill you learned through your work?

 The power of silence.
-I am a very talkative person, but one thing I have learned is that sometimes the silence says more than words ever could.
+I’m naturally a talkative person, but one of the most important skills I’ve learned through my work is how to sit in silence.
+Sometimes, silence carries more truth and healing than words ever could.

 8. Where do you hope to be in five years?